glowkeeper/P3D/docs/labs/week5Session1.md

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) is an object-oriented language featuring classes that you instantiate as objects (as and when required).
 The class _NewBehaviourScript_, above, inherits from Unity's [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), which is a base class from which every Unity script inherits its functionality. _NewBehaviourScript_ overrides the _MonoBehaviour_ methods _Start_ and _Update_ - _Start_ is called when the object is first created (and before the first [frame](https://www.cprogramming.com/tutorial/animation/frames_and_layers.html) update), and _Update_ is called once every frame render.

 _MonoBehaviour_ defines other behaviour, too - the one you will likely see most frequently is _FixedUpdate_, which is called by the physics system at a rate independant from the main game frame rate.
-For example, imagine the physics engine is running at fifty calls per second, and the frame rate is running at twenty-five frames per second (FPS), then _FixedUpdate_ will be called twice per frame.
+For example, imagine the physics engine is running at fifty calls per second, and the frame rate is running at twenty-five frames per second (FPS) - then _FixedUpdate_ will be called twice per frame.
 For that reason, it is bad practice to put physics calculations in _Update_ - they should go in _FixedUpdate_, instead.
 Equally, user input should go in _Update_, and not _FixedUpdate_.

 Unity defaults to a _Time_, _Fixed Timestep_ of 0.02, which translates to _FixedUpdate_ getting called fifty times a second, and a _VFX_, _Fixed Timestep_ of 0.001666667, which translates to 60 FPS.

 ## A Simple Game

 Below, you will create a simple game using the shipping container you created in [Week 4, Session 2](./week4Session2.md), using [ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder).

-The game you create will spawn a number of balls in the scene - it will be your job to collect the balls as quickly as you can.
+The game you create will spawn a number of balls in the scene - it will be your job to destroy the balls as quickly as you can.

 ### Introduction to Scripting

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), and open the project you created in the [last lab](week4Session2.md).

-You are going to create the objects and containers to which you will attach scripts.
 First, create a bouncing ball using the same process as you did when creating the wheel in [Week 4, Session 1](./week4Session1.md); i.e. create a sphere with a material and texture, then attach to that a _RigidBody_ and a _Physics Material_.
 You need to make the ball a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html), so that you can reuse its properties across all the balls you are going to spawn in the game.
 To do so, in the _Project_ tab, create a folder called _Prefabs_ and drag you ball into that.
 Scale the ball prefab to a size you prefer.
-You don't actually want this ball appearing in the game (later, in a script, you will activate all the balls you create), so set the _Ball_ as _inactive_ in the Inspector window.
+You don't actually want this ball appearing in the game (later, in a script, you will _SetActive_ all the balls you create), so set the _Ball_ as _inactive_ in the Inspector window.

-Next, add a spawn point to the centre of the shipping container from where clones of the ball you created above will materialise once the game starts.
-To do that, create an empty _GameObject_ and rename it _SpawnPoint_.
+Next, you will create a spawn point at the centre of the shipping container; once the game starts, that is where clones of the ball you created above will appear.
+Create an empty _GameObject_, and rename it _SpawnPoint_.
 Similar to Figure 1, below, add an _icon_ to that spawn point (so you can see it in the _Scene_) and transform it so it's at the centre of the container.

 ![](./images/spawnPoint.png)